James Arnold (commercial artist)

 James Arnold (2 July 1909 – 7 September 1999) was an English commercial artist who developed a passion for the wagons that he saw on his cycling tours of the countryside in the pre- and post-War years.
 He set about producing painstakingly accurate measured drawings and watercolours of all the main regional types that he came across and these he included in a series of books beginning with The Joyous Wheel (1940) and including The Farm Waggons of England and Wales (1969).

 Life

 Arnold was born in Southall, Middlesex on 2 July 1909.

 Never owning a car, he cycled all his life, claiming to have covered nearly half a million miles in his lifetime.
 He often toured with fellow members of the Cyclists' Touring Club (CTC).

-In an earlier version of this article, it was suggested that Arnold was a founder member of Beacon RCC in 1946 and married fellow member Jean in 1964.
-However, those events almost certainly involved another cyclist of the same name (known to friends as 'Jim'/'Jimmy') who was roughly twenty years younger than the author and illustrator.
-See 'Talk' for details.

 James Arnold died in Welland, Worcestershire, on 7 September 1999.